Vihaan3/knowledge-garden/content/Personal Knowledge Management/A Brief Autobiography.md

 ##### Pre-2024
 - 5th grade math teacher convinced me to give coding a try
 - Learned Python, built some games and small projects.
 - Got bored of programming (because I never tried to expand my abilities or do cool projects - mostly because I didn't know that was a thing you did.
-I can't help thinking how different my life would be if I had discovered the notion of hacking (as in the idea of "hacking on a project") /Hack Club at this time.)
+I can't help thinking how different my life would be if I had discovered the notion of hacking (as in the idea of "hacking on a project") or Hack Club at this time.
 - Got ***really*** into history and Greco-Roman mythology
 - Covid hit
 	- First half: Only reading SFF novels and watching Crash Course World History